Life in America requires insurance — lots of it.

 Every year they do a “People’s Choice” customer satisfaction survey that measures customer satisfaction for things like claims processing and customer service.
 They get their results by surveying more than 5,600 insurance customers nationwide.

-You can read the 2013 results here, but to save some time, I’ll boil it down for you:
+You can read the latest results here, but to save some time, I’ll boil it down for you.
+Here are the top three companies in each category, from first to third:

-- Top car insurance providers: USAA, Erie Insurance, and Auto-Owners Insurance
+- Top car insurance providers: USAA, Auto Club of Southern California, CSAA Insurance Group

 One potential weakness of this survey?
 Insure.com only includes the 20 largest companies (by market share) in each category.
 That means that a smaller company might be great, but not show up.

 Another source for satisfaction information is J.D.
 Power and Associates.
-Just a few days ago they released their 2013 Property Claims Satisfaction Study.
-This measures specifically what Mariana asked: how satisfied customers were with the payout of claims, as well as overall satisfaction and other benchmarks.
+You can see their quality ratings for different kinds of insurance here.
+These surveys measure specifically what Mariana asked: how satisfied customers were with the payout of claims, as well as overall satisfaction and other benchmarks.
+Here’s how they describe their ratings: